HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Enable Mod
   * DEFAULT: True
   * What it says on the tin; this config enables/disables this mod's content.
+* No Donators
+  * DEFAULT: False
+  * Prevents Donator-class abnormalities from being obtainable in-game (Backward Clock...
+Honoured Monk), like the original Lobotomy Corp.
+* Choice Node at Start
+  * DEFAULT: False
+  * Adds the custom card choice node to the start of each region.
+* All Modular
+  * DEFAULT: False
+  * Makes _most_ custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.
 * Special Abilities in Rulebook
   * DEFAULT: False
   * Adds entries for the special abilities to the Rulebook for your viewing pleasure.
 * Reveal Select Descriptions
   * DEFAULT: False
   * Changes the description of certain abilities to actually describe what they do.
-* All Modular
-  * DEFAULT: False
-  * Makes _most_ custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.
-* No Donators
-  * DEFAULT: False
-  * Prevents Donator-class abnormalities from being obtainable in-game (Backward Clock...
-Honoured Monk), like the original Lobotomy Corp.

 ## ⚜️ Special Abilities
 A number of cards added by this mod possess special behaviour not normally found in the Rulebook.